johnchristotle/react-redux-mern-stack-app/README.md

 - Configure NGINX to serve API and front-end
 - Test the MERN Stack app in a browser

-## 4. Run on Gitpod ##

-To view this project live on Gitpod, follow these steps:

-1. create an account in ``` gitpod.io ```
-2. after ceating account, click this link to deploy https://gitpod.io/#github.com/johnchristotle/react-redux-mern-stack-app

 ## Author

 Christotle Agholor (c) 2022